wpmetabox/docsv2/docs/extensions/mb-admin-columns.md

 ## Custom admin columns

-By default, the extension is made to work with fields created by the Meta Box plugin.
+By default, the extension is made to work with fields created by Meta Box.
 However, there are situations where you want to make it work with non-custom fields by Meta Box.
 And that's totally possible.
 Follow the steps below (note that it requires some coding):

 ### Creating custom class